-ProPhase Labs, Inc ("we", "us" or the "Company"), organized under the laws of the State of Nevada, is a manufacturer, marketer and distributor of a diversified range of homeopathic and health products that are offered to the general public.
-We are also engaged in the research and development of potential over-the-counter ("OTC") drug, natural base health products along with supplements, personal care and cosmeceutical products.
+ProPhase Labs, Inc. ("we", "us" or the "Company"), organized under the laws of the State of Nevada, is a manufacturer, marketer and distributor of a diversified range of homeopathic and health products that are offered to the general public.
+We are also engaged in the research and development of potential over-the-counter ("OTC") drug, natural base health products along with supplement, personal care and cosmeceutical products.

-Our primary business is currently the manufacture, distribution, marketing and sale of OTC cold remedy products to consumers through national chain, regional, specialty and local retail stores.
-Our flagship brand is Cold-EEZE^O Cold Remedy and our principal product is Cold-EEZE^O zinc gluconate lozenges, proven in clinical studies to reduce the duration and severity of symptoms of the common cold by nearly half.
-Cold-EEZE^O is an established product in the health care and cold remedy market.
-For the three and nine months ended September 30, 2012 and 2011, our revenues from operations have come principally from our OTC cold remedy products.
+Our primary business is the manufacture, distribution, marketing and sale of OTC cold remedy products to consumers through national chain, regional, specialty and local retail stores.
+Our flagship brand is Cold-EEZE^O Cold Remedy and our principal product is Cold-EEZE^O zinc gluconate lozenges, proven in clinical studies to reduce the duration of the common cold by 42%.
+In addition to Cold-EEZE[®] cold remedy lozenges, we market and distribute two non-lozenge forms of our proprietary zinc gluconate formulation, Cold-EEZE[®] Daytime/Nighttime QuickMelts[®] and Cold-EEZE[®] Oral Spray, each a new product launched in August 2012 and 2011, respectively.
+Cold-EEZE in established product in the health care and cold remedy market.
+For the three months ended March 31, 2013 and 2012, our revenues from operations have come principally from our OTC cold remedy products.

 We use a December 31 year-end for financial reporting purposes.
-References herein to the fiscal year ended December 31, 2012 shall be the term "Fiscal 2012" and references to other "Fiscal" years shall mean the year, which ended on December 31 of the year indicated.
+References herein to the fiscal year ended December 31, 2013 shall be the term "Fiscal 2013" and references to other "Fiscal" years shall mean the year, which ended on December 31 of the year indicated.
 The term the "we", "us: or the "Company" as used herein also refer, where appropriate, to the Company, together with its subsidiaries unless the context otherwise requires.